 - Dal: You can either use freshly cooked dal or leftover dal in this recipe.
 One of these, either cooked toor dal, moong dal, or chana dal, can be used.

-- Ginger: use minced or grated ginger.
+- Ginger: use grated ginger or homemade ginger paste.
 It's optional.

 - Ajwain (carrom seeds): Crush the ajwain before adding it to the paratha.
 It gives excellent flavor.